 - South Carolina State University

 - University of South Carolina

 - Winthrop University

 STAR “State Television and Radio” Awards - recognizing the exceptional accomplishments of the state’s stations and their broadcast professionals.
-Entries are accepted in over 25 categories and entry materials are sent to member stations in the spring each year.
-The contest period covers a one-year period but due to the Covid 19 Pandemic and the cancellation of the 2020 STAR Awards, the contest period has been extended for 2021 and will cover April 1, 2019, to January 31, 2021.
+Entries are accepted in over 25 categories and entry materials are sent to member stations in the spring of each year.
+The contest period normally covers a one-year period but due to the Covid 19 Pandemic and the cancellation of the 2020 STAR Awards, the contest period has been extended for 2021 and will cover April 1, 2019, to January 31, 2021.
 The 2021 STAR Awards were held 6:00-9:30 pm on August 14, 2021, at the Hilton Columbia Center.

 SCBA Awards of Distinction: South Carolina is served by many talented and dedicated broadcasters and by individuals in related fields who work tirelessly to support the industry.
-To recognize the professionals who have set the bar for excellence in South Carolina, SCBA created three awards to honor those distinguished leaders—Hall of Fame, Honorary Life Membership Award and the Masters Award.
+To recognize the professionals who have set the bar for excellence in South Carolina, SCBA created three awards to honor those distinguished leaders—Hall of Fame, Honorary Life Membership Award, and the Masters Award.
 The next Awards of Distinction Dinner will be held on March 31, 2022, at the Hilton Columbia Center Ballroom.

 2020 Awards of Distinction Recipients